Set up Kubernetes Engine cluster monitoring

 -

-Create a directory in your local environment for the example and move to that location.
+Create a directory for the example task in your local environment, then navigate to that directory.

 mkdir ~/k8se-monitor